Williams Honors College curriculum

 Advisers will help you stay on track, and you will often work directly with a faculty member on your research project.

-- Earn the credit hours required for the baccalaureate degree with a cumulative gpa of at least 3.40.
-Your progress toward your objective may be accelerated by:
+- satisfy the requirements of your baccalaureate degree with a commencement GPA of at least 3.40.
+Your progress may be accelerated by

 - Credit by examination

 - Credit awarded for satisfactory achievement (as defined by present University policies) on high school advanced placement tests and various other achievement tests (e.g. CLEP)

 - complete the Honors Distribution requirements, satisfying the four groups of disciplines and physical education.
 This is in lieu of the university's General Education requirements;